sallydonovan/mspstewmap/events.md

 <div class="event-header">Save the Date!
 Summer Tree Stewardship Events</div>
 <div class="event-subtext">
-  Join us for a series of gatherings to connect with others caring for the urban forest and learn about the twin Cities Tree Stewardship Project.
-We will share back the results from our 2023 survey and gather feedback to inspire future research.
+  Join us for a series of gatherings to connect with others caring for the urban forest and learn about the Twin Cities Tree Stewardship Project.
+We will share back the results from our 2023 Survey and gather feedback to inspire future research.
-  These events are informal and open to everyone — come by for conversation and learning with other tree stewards.
+  These events are informal and open to everyone — stop by for conversation and learning with other tree stewards.
 We will have drinks and snacks to share.
 </div>

 <div class="event-box">